not-ludwig/flexbox-warrior/README.md

 _Frontend Challenges using ONLY Flexbox and Vanilla CSS ⚔️_

+**Check the completed challenges by going to their respective branch!**

 ## Why? 📌

 _The reason for this is basically to see how far can you get using Flexbox and how complex can your CSS get, while also learning how to Flexbox properly._